Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

 - **Best For**: Quick decisions, system backup, time-sensitive situations

 **🔧 How It Works:**
-The Statistical Fallback system uses mathematical models based on equipment characteristics, depreciation curves, and market factors.
+The Precision Price Tool system uses mathematical models based on equipment characteristics, depreciation curves, and market factors.
 It provides reliable predictions using proven statistical methods without requiring external resources.

 **📊 When It's Used:**
 - Backup when Enhanced ML Model is unavailable or times out